 - Appreciation of Beauty

 I know that as you read these, they seem more like values.
 In fact, the top six layers are known as virtues.
 Christopher Peterson, a professor of psychology, described them in his book, Character Strengths and Virtues.
-However, don’t regard them in the sense of a value, but look at them in the way that they make you feel when you are to perform an activity within their context.
+However, don’t regard them in the sense of a value, but look at them in the way they make you feel when performing an activity within their context.

-For example, a person with creativity as their strength will feel joy and energy when doing creative work, regardless of whether the work is good, whether it makes them money, or whether anyone else finds it to be any good.
+For example, a person with creativity as their strength will feel joy and energy when doing creative work, regardless of whether the work is good, whether it makes them money, or whether anyone else finds it appealing.
 Just the sheer act of doing creative work makes this person stronger and more confident.
-The longer a person stays in that state, the more it becomes a natural state.
+The longer the person stays in that state, the more it becomes a natural state.